Raunakkkkk/upraised-assignment/README.md

-# 🕵️ IMF Gadget API — Backend Assignment
+# IMF Gadget API — Backend Assignment By Raunak Agarwal

 This is a backend assignment project built for Upraised.